 MERITORIOUS.
 Possessing or characterized by "merit" in the legal sense of the word.
-See MEBITS.
+See Merits.

--Meritorious cause of action.
+MERITORIOUS CAUSE OF ACTION.
 This description is sometimes applied to a person with whom the ground of action, or the consideration, originated or from whom it moved.
-For example, where a cause of action accrues to a woman while sole, and is sued for, after her marriage, by her husband and herself jointly, she is called the "meritorious cause of action."- Meritorious consideration.
-One founded upon some moral obligation; a valuable consideration in the second degree.-Meritorious defense.
-See DEFENSE.
+For example, where a cause of action accrues to a woman while sole, and is sued for, after her marriage, by her husband and herself jointly, she is called the "meritorious cause of action."

+MERITORIOUS CONSIDERATION.
+One founded upon some moral obligation; a valuable consideration in the second degree.